-At mile 20 of a 21-mile bike ride this weekend, my husband and I stopped to take a little break.
+At mile 20 of a 21-mile bike ride, my husband and I stopped to take a little break.
 It had gotten warm and we wanted to remove a few layers.
 When we started riding again, my legs let me know that “enough is enough” and I thought, “I really don’t want to ride anymore.”

 It made me think about a couple of students that we tested recently whose parents reported that their kids try so hard on their homework, but have a terrible time coming back from a break.
 In fact, one of the students refused to take a break, saying, “I just won’t do anything after a break.”